FAQ

 Are the hazard perception clips real footage or computer-generated?

 DVSA switched from filmed live-action clips to computer-generated imagery (CGI) on 12 January 2015.
-The clips are still CGI today and have since been updated with more weather and lighting variation.
+The clips are still CGI today; DVSA describes the modern set as having "updated vehicles, roads and surroundings" for clearer, more current visuals.

 Source: gov.uk — hazard perception clips get a modern makeover